 Does your child seem to have trouble hearing?
-Does he understand what others say to him?
+Do they understand what others say to them?
 You should first have your child’s hearing tested.
-If he does not have a hearing loss, it could be APD.
+If they do not have a hearing loss, it could be APD.

 Children with APD may act like they have a hearing loss.
 They may not follow directions, or they may give the wrong answers to questions.
 It can be hard to know if your child has APD.
 It is often confused with attention, language, or learning problems.
 Children with APD can have trouble in school and at home.

 To find out if your child has APD, your child may see a team that includes a:

-An audiologist will choose tests based on your child’s age and the types of problems he has.
+An audiologist will choose tests based on your child’s age and the types of problems they have.
 An SLP can test your child’s speech and language.
-Your child may need treatment if he has APD.
+Your child may need treatment if they have APD.
 Treatment may include:

 Learn more by reading the article Understanding Auditory Processing Disorders in Children by Teri James Bellis, PhD, CCC-A.

 To find an audiologist near you, visit ProFind.